naveenkumarbaraker/mp2/README.md

 ```
 We use the jps command to verify that all processes start correctly.

-We can also use the following command to verify that all three worker nodes started successfully:
+We can also use the following command to verify that all two worker nodes started successfully:
 ```
 $ hdfs fsck / -files -blocks
 ```